Udit-H/CloneFest-Week-3/README.md

 * **⛰️ Complex Terrain** – Face a variety of challenging environments, including steep ramps, gentle slopes, and curved surfaces.

-* **☁️ Persistent score** - Securely saves your progress using Firebase to track your total score and rank you on a global leaderboard.

 * **🎵 Sound effects** - Enhances the gameplay experience with dynamic sound effects, realistic physics, and polished graphics.

 ---